 After filming, Gregory Peck informed the producers that, as Audrey Hepburn was certainly going to win an Oscar (for this, her first major role), they had better put her name above the title.
 They did and she did.

 Audrey Hepburn won the role of Ann thanks to a legendary screen test.
-In it, she performed one of the scenes from the film, but the cameraman was instructed to keep the cameras rolling after the director said, "Cut."
-Several minutes of unrehearsed, spontaneous Hepburn was thus captured on film and this, combined with some candid interview footage, won her the role.
+She performed a scene from the film, and the cameraman was instructed to keep the cameras rolling after the director said, "Cut."
+Several minutes of unrehearsed, spontaneous Hepburn was captured on film.
+That, combined with some candid interview footage, won her the role.